johnspurr/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+# Project: Rock Paper Scissors
-Rock, paper, scissors in the the dev tools console.
+A simple implementation of Rock, Paper, Scissors using the javascript dev console.